Skip to content

 Codex supports .codex/config.toml inside a project directory, and it takes precedence over ~/.codex/config.toml when Codex is launched from that directory.
 This is the most underrated Codex feature for team setups:

-1. One engineer sets up KruxOS and the agent API key.
+1. One engineer sets up KruxOS and the User token.

-2. They commit .codex/config.toml to the project repo (with the API key read from an env var, not hardcoded — see below).
+2. They commit .codex/config.toml to the project repo (with the token read from an env var, not hardcoded — see below).

 3. Everyone who clones the repo gets KruxOS governance automatically the first time they run codex in that directory.